-Brendan joined the Whai Rawa team in 2015 to manage the Whai Rawa application to gain a Managed Investment Scheme licence under the Financial Markets Conduct Act 2013.
+Brendan joined the Whai Rawa team in 2015 to manage the Whai Rawa Fund Limited application to gain a Managed Investment Scheme licence under the Financial Markets Conduct Act 2013.

 Following the successful application for a managed investment scheme managers licence, granted by the Financial Markets Authority in June 2016, Brendan is now responsible for ensuring Whai Rawa stays compliant with the Financial Markets Conduct Act 2013.
 Brendan has a background in leadership and project management in the public sector in New Zealand and Australia.
 Of proud Irish decent Brendan has strong links to Baile Mhistéala (Mitchelstown) and Béal Átha Póirin (Ballyporeen), both in the Republic of Ireland.

 Kaiwhiri (Programme Advisor), Whai Rawa

 Thomas (Te Rūnanga o Kaikōura) is the Programme Advisor for Whai Rawa, working across a range of areas, from membership administration and business systems through to supporting the delivery of financial capability initiatives.